 Mask exemptions accepted for people seeking treatment Any member of the public with a mask exemption is welcome in all our facilities when attending to receive health care and *treatment.
 Please show your mask exemption card and appointment letter to staff at the entrance.

 *Treatment includes: coming into the Emergency Department, outpatient appointments, surgery or a procedure.

-For visitors to all facilities effective from Wednesday 20 July 2022
+For visitors to all facilities effective from Friday 16 September 2022

-We have therefore tightened visitor restrictions for all Te Whatu Ora Waitaha Canterbury hospitals and health facilities remain in place, but we have relaxed others.
+Some visitor restrictions for all Te Whatu Ora Waitaha Canterbury hospitals and health facilities remain in place, but we have relaxed others.

 Kia whakahaumaru te whānau, me ngā iwi katoa – this is to keep everybody safe:

-By sticking to the rules above, you help keep our patients, staff, other visitors and yourself safe.
-We thank you in advance for your patience and understanding as our staff work hard to protect and care for some of the most vulnerable in our community.
+Thank you in advance for your patience and understanding as our staff work hard to protect and care for some of the most vulnerable in our community.

 Visiting patients with COVID-19